People often ask questions like…

 If you deliver late and miss the promotion, they will be stuck with 7,000 jackets that no longer qualify for the special discounts…and angry customers who saw the ad but couldn’t get their hands on actual product.

 Now Neiman Marcus will likely only sell 2,500 jackets.
 That will leave them with another 4,500 jackets they’ll need to mark down and take a huge loss on.
+This is going to cause a lot of hard feelings and bad-blood!
+SHIP ON TIME!

 7. Back office ‘housekeeping’